-If you haven't set up an account with our payment processor, WePay, the first time you create a ticketed event you'll be asked to do so.
+If you haven't set up an account with our payment processors, WePay or Stripe, the first time add a recipient to a ticketed event you'll be asked to do so.
 The process is described here.

 Once that's done, fill out the ticketed event's title.

 You can next choose whether your ticketed event has an end time, which is optional, and whether your ticketed event takes place at a physical location (good for a gala or concert) or not (good for a webinar).

 Choose a date and time by using our easy date picker -- click on the input and then choose a date, then an hour, then the minutes for your ticketed event.
 You must choose a date and time in the future -- you cannot publish a ticketed event that has already happened.
 Your time should be local time.
 Optionally choose an end date if you've decided to give your ticketed event one.

 Next, if your ticketed event is in a physical location, add a location name (ex: My House), address, city, state, and zip/postal code for your ticketed event (and country, if this is an international event -- click the "Not in the US?" link to access the country selector).

 If your ticketed event isn't in a physical location, choose a timezone for your ticketed event instead.

 Add optional public contact info so your attendees can call or email you if you'd like, as well as an optional banner image.
 Add a description and call to action for your ticketed event to get activists to buy tickets.

 Next, choose the ticket types available for the event.
 You can have more than one ticket type (ex: VIP tickets and general admission tickets) and they can be edited, removed, or added to at any time.